-FUGLE’S FONDNESS OF MARTINSVILLE: While this Saturday’s race will be Rudy Fugle’s first at the Cup Series level at Martinsville Speedway, the Livonia, New York, native has 14 starts at the paperclip-shaped track under his belt, all in the NASCAR Camping World Truck Series.
-In those 14 events, Fugle has one win (May 2019), six top-five finishes and 12 top-10s.
-Two of his previous starts were with Byron, both in 2016, when the duo started seventh in both races and raced to a third-place result in the spring and an eighth-place finish in the fall.
+THE FUGLE FILES: Sunday’s race will mark Rudy Fugle’s fourth at Martinsville Speedway as a Cup Series crew chief.
+In his first three starts, Fugle has one win (April 2022) and three top-five finishes with the No. 24 Hendrick Motorsports team.
+Aside from his Cup Series starts, the Livonia, New York, native has 14 races at the paperclip-shaped track already under his belt, all in the Camping World Truck Series.
+In those events, Fugle has accumulated one win (May 2019), six top-five finishes and 12 top-10s.
+Two of those appearances came with Byron in 2016 when the duo started seventh in both races and earned a third-place result in the spring and an eighth-place finish in the fall.

-LIBERTY U ONBOARD: After a weekend off from racing, Byron will drive the No. 24 Liberty University Chevrolet Camaro ZL1 1LE when the Cup Series returns to the track Saturday.
-Redesigned for the 2021 season, the new paint scheme features a white base with navy flames and red accents, allowing the Liberty University No. 24 to stand out on track.
+LIBERTY U IS BACK: For Sunday’s race at Martinsville Speedway, Byron will climb behind the wheel of the No. 24 Liberty University Chevrolet Camaro ZL1 for the final time in the 2022 season.
+Featuring a white base with navy flames and red accents, the Liberty University No. 24 will be sure to stand out on track.
 Liberty University has a long history with Byron starting back in 2014 in the late model ranks.
 Liberty University has been Training Champions for Christ since it was founded in 1971.
 Located in the mountains of Central Virginia, Liberty is a liberal arts institution with 17 colleges and schools that offers more than 600 degree programs from the certificate to the doctoral level, on campus and online.
-Working on an undergraduate degree in communications, Byron is in his junior year at Liberty University through its online program.
-For a better look at Byron’s new Liberty University paint scheme, click here.
+Working on an undergraduate degree in strategic communication, Byron is now in his junior year at Liberty University through its online program.